MHRasmy/Garbage-Sorting/README.md

 # Recycling-Sorter
 [(Back to top)](#recyclings-sorter)
 This is a an image classifier using the fastai library, trained to differentiate recyclable materials from the unrecyclable ones.
-The test achieved a high accuracy of 92%.
+The test achieved an optimal accuracy of 77%.

 # Project-File
 [(Back to top)](#project-file)